-This romantic Japanese garden was made in 1629 in the center of Tokyo.
-No Koishikawa Korakuen you find cherry blossoms, plum blossoms, iris, pines, bamboo and rice paddies.
-The garden has about 3000 trees and is considered the best in the fall.
+This romantic Japanese Garden was made in 1629 in downtown Tokyo.
+At Koishikawa Korakuen you will find cherry blossoms, plum blossoms, iris, pines, bamboos and rice paddies.
+The garden has around 3000 trees and is considered the best in autumn.

 It is right in the center of Tokyo next to the Tokyo Dome which is a great tourist spot full of shops and an amusement park.
-I had the opportunity to visit this park, it is really beautiful in the autumn.
+I had the opportunity to visit this park, it is really beautiful in Autumn.

 Rikugien Garden – In Bunkyo

-A traditional garden founded in 1695 by order of the Shogun Tokugawa Tsunayoshi.
+A traditional garden founded in 1695 by order of Shogun Tokugawa Tsunayoshi.
 This garden helped to produce 88 classic poems.
-The Rikugien Gardem offers many seasonal plants and trees such as Sakura, in addition to frequently being open 2 tea houses to the public.
+Rikugien Garden offers many seasonal plants and trees such as Sakura, and 2 tea houses are often open to the public.

 Hamarikyu Garden – Chuo

-Hamarikyu is a Japanese garden located in the center of Tokyo, which was founded by a Shogun in the 17th century.
-The garden is popular for its central location and stunning fields of flowers that are occasionally lit during the night.
+Hamarikyu is a Japanese garden located in central Tokyo, founded by a Shogun in the 17th century.
+The garden is popular for its central location and stunning flower fields that are occasionally illuminated at night.

 Sankeien Garden, Yokohama

-Next to Tokyo, you find the 43-hectare Sankeien Garden in southern Yokohama.
+Next to Tokyo, you will find the Sankeien Garden with a total of 43 hectares in the south of Yokohama.
 It was built by a wealthy merchant in the early 20th century.

-The garden features famous buildings that have been relocated from locations across Japan.
-It is a unique chance to see different styles of architecture in a single garden.
+The garden features famous buildings, relocated from locations across Japan.
+It's a unique chance to see different styles of architecture in a single garden.

 Tokyo Imperial Palace Garden

-There is a large park next to the Imperial Palace that houses the ruins of the Castle of Edo and several gardens.
-The gardens have a wide variety of trees that have been donated by each province in Japan.
+There is a large park next to the Imperial Palace that houses the ruins of the Castle of Edo and various gardens.
+The gardens have a wide variety of trees that were donated by each prefecture in Japan.
 There is also an exclusive garden that is only open to the public once a year.

 The Best Japanese Gardens in Kansai

-The Kansai region is another highlight.
+The Kansai region is another prominent tourist spot.
 In this region you can quickly move between the cities of Kyoto, Osaka and Nara.
-There are some gardens in this region that are worth commenting on.
+There are some gardens in this region that are worth mentioning.

 Sento Imperial Palace, Kyoto